RIVERSIDE FARMERS’ MARKET

 12. Vendors shall be responsible for the set-up and take-down of their own sale items and tables.
 All Vendors are to stay in attendance during market hours.
 The breakdown is not permitted until after regular market hours unless the vendor is sold out.
 Each area must be vacated and left in its original condition by 12:30 pm. on market day.

-13. Vendors have the right to sub-lease, sell or transfer his or her market space to a maximum of $4.00/ft.
+13. Vendors have the right to sub-lease, sell or transfer their market space to a maximum of $4.00/ft.
 Subletting can only be done between approved market vendors and must be coordinated and payment exchanged between vendors.
 Outdoor vendors will be allowed the opportunity to move indoors during inclement weather, provided space is available, on a first come first serve basis.
 If stall space indoors is larger than space prepaid outdoors, additional fees will apply.
 If the space indoors is belonging to a full-time vendor who is absent, subletting fees may apply if requested by the stall owner.

 14. Each vendor shall keep his market space free from refuse during market hours.
 Empty containers and equipment shall be kept in an orderly manner and confined to his market space.